weiweihsu/projects/README.md

 # projects
-I sort out the things I need to work on here..!
+see [Projects] tab for some of the things I worked on last semester